wley3337/WeRHere/README.md

 ### note:
     * current CSS is designed for a smartphone sized viewport and is minimal at present.
     * Health, Food, and Shelter are working (but not as a PWA yet)
-    * Services is in first stages of development
+    * Services is in the first stages of development

 ## Current Planned Dependancies: